BEFORE & AFTER: My China Cabinet Makeover Using Beyond Paint

 I used Rub n’ Buff on the handles to match the Anthropologie brassy color knob.

 Rub’n Buff is a wax metallic finish that can be used on sooo many surfaces to change the finish.
 For example, if you’re doing a china cabinet makeover and you’ve got ugly handles or pulls, a little Rub n’ Buff can totally make them look new.

 READ MORE: 5 Ways to Use Rub ‘n Buff

 Rub ‘n Buff is amazing for transforming hardware, making it look brand new again!

-So What’s the Verdict on RECLAIM Beyond Paint?
+So What’s the Verdict on Beyond Paint?